danka74/SnomedCTParser/README.md

 An OWL file containing SNOMED CT will have to be added to src/test/resources directory for the tests, see test.TestSNOMEDCTExpressionParser.testConvertToOWL()

-Java heap size might need to be increasd.
+Java heap size might need to be increasd to run tests.
 Running "mvn test -DMAVEN_OPTS=-Xmx6500m" has been succesful on an 8G machine.

 http://www.ihtsdo.org/snomed-ct/snomed-docs/snomed-ct-query-specification/